KeyWeeUsr/KivyInstaller/README.md

 For more details use `kivy help` after successful installation.

-##### Install to existing python
-- Copy/clone `kivy.bat` to your folder with `python.exe` and run it.
-- Choose your installed python architecture version (32bit/64bit).
-- Select which python is installed (2.x/3.x).
-- Best to ignore registering extensions with `n` option, it won't work anyway because python is already installed.
-- Choose kivy version.
-- Enjoy!

 ##### Uninstall
 There's an option to remove python with kivy and other packages + cached pip files.
-However, this option works only if the whole path to folder with python is the same as used during installation - ie it relies on `.msi` python installer partially.
+However, this option works only if the whole path to folder with python is the same as used during installation - i.e. it relies on `.msi` python installer partially.
 You can delete msi after installation.
 If batch needs the msi, it'll download it.

+##### Packages & Features
+###### Python packages
+- docutils
+- kivy-garden
+- pip
+- pygments
+- pypiwin32
+- requests
+- setuptools
+- wget
+- wheel

+###### Shortcuts
+Running `.py` file with `Send to` option works on WinXP+, however taskbar shortcut works only on WinXP for now.
+The taskbar item runs either as a console, or a file can be drag&dropped to it and it'll run the file directly.
+Useful for running snippets of code from your desktop.
+Shortcuts are created automatically after installation and removed together with all other data after `kivy uninstall`.
+Check `help` for more info.

 ### Attention KivyInstaller v1.0 users!
 - Version 1.0 didn't have an option for self-updating, therefore `update_v1.bat` is available for manual updating to latest version which has this kind of updating implemented.
 Copy `update_v1.bat` inside `kivy.bat` folder and run it.